-Today we think about refugees who may have to walk a long way.
-Can you trace your feet on to paper and decorate them (older children could write prayers) on the feet)?
+Today we think about refugees who may have to walk a long way to escape danger.
+Can you trace your feet on to paper and decorate them (older children could write prayers on the feet)?
 When you are done we can tape them as a pathway of hope onto the wall to help us to remember all refugees.